-Iridium has always had a small footprint on Earth, as our solarpowered satellites fly about 500 miles above sea level in Low-Earth Orbit (LEO).
+Iridium Environmental effects has always had a small footprint on Earth, as our solarpowered satellites fly about 500 miles above sea level in Low-Earth Orbit (LEO).
 The network they form covers every part of the earth, allowing life-saving connections for people, scientific instruments, ships, planes and other important assets — all with very little ground infrastructure.
 We’ve created an ecosystem of hundreds of technology and distribution partners who have created thousands of innovative ways to harness our global network for social and economic good.

 Our worldwide communications network provides connectivity everywhere, including the 80% of the planet that lacks cell phone service, protecting explorers, campers, scientists and others while off the grid.
 Our name and services are well known in the safety Iridium has always had a small footprint on Earth, as our solar-powered satellites fly about 500 miles above sea level in Low-Earth Orbit.
 2 3 industry for reliable service in the face of natural disasters — like hurricanes and earthquakes — often providing first responders with a dependable network to organize humanitarian relief and minimize tragedy when terrestrial-based networks are offline.